kartikprabhu20/YourEuro/docs/_posts/2019-07-03-Reflection.md

 <p><i> Hello folks!
 Welcome to our penultimate blog of the series for ‘YourEuro’ - A money control app.
 In this blog we discuss about  our whole experience as working in team and difficulties encountered while developing the app.</i></p>
 <hr>

-<h1>Technical challenges?</h1><br>
+<h1>Technical challenges?</h1>
-<p>Technical challenges, are less a solution to all of problems than a puzzle that needs to be constantly assessed and configured to make sure everything is going in a pace. by constantly getting called upon to adapt learnings and break down new barriers.
+<p>Technical challenges, are less a solution to all of problems than a puzzle that needs to be constantly assessed and configured to make sure everything is going in a pace, by constantly getting called upon to adapt learnings and break down new barriers.

   <figure>
      <img src="https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/technical.jpg?raw=true" class="center" >